Let’s Commit Murder!

 It was a bloody mess.

 The details of his arrest were cut and dry.
 He said he’d never been inside her house and that wasn’t true.
 The fingerprint on her dining room’s light switch was a clear match to his.
 He lied.
 Our leather-clad ex-boyfriend soon had a label attached to him.
 It was called ‘lying bastard’.
-Jail is the happy-ever-after for ‘lying bastards‘, right?
+Jail is the happy-ever-after for ‘lying bastards‘ like him, right?

 Isn’t that edging another cliché?

 Few people in the community knew about his acquittal.
-He’d gone from making headline news to appearing in a small text-only insert on page four of the newspaper.
+He’d gone from making headline news at the beginning to appearing in a small text-only byline on page four of the newspaper.
 When he was released, no one was interested.
 They’d even forgotten about the crime.
-A young tattooed man dressed in a torn leather jacket was finally able to walk out of prison but he did so alone.
+A young tattooed man dressed in a torn leather jacket was finally able to walk out of prison.
+But he did it alone.
 While he was locked away, he’d lost his job, his girlfriend, his credibility and a good portion of his life.
-The event ruined him.
+It ruined him.

-Although it sounds like poorly written fiction, this particular story is extremely real.
-It happened this way in someone’s real life.
+Although it sounds like poorly written fiction, this particular story isn’t fiction.
+It happened this way in a real person’s life.
 In short, it came down to that fingerprint and a dumb lie he told the police.
 He lied for a good reason — and a stupid one — it saved him from dealing with his jealous new girlfriend.

 Inspiration to get angry